llsaboya/brevenotas-hugo/content/en/blog/what-I-do.md

 ## Transforming Performance Through Learning

-I am a professional in the field of Human Performance Technology (HPT), an integrated systems approach to improving human performance.
-Drawing from various disciplines including psychology, instructional design, organizational development, and human resources, I help organizations optimize their performance by aligning their systems, processes, and culture with the skills and knowledge of their individuals.
+I am a professional in the field of instructional design, an integrated systems approach to improving human performance.
+Drawing from various disciplines including management, instructional design, organizational development, and human resources, I help organizations optimize their performance by aligning their systems, processes, and culture with the skills and knowledge of their individuals.

 ## Instructional Design and Content Analysis